 Key diagnostic factors

-• lesions appear 'stuck-on'
+• lesions appear "stuck-on"

-• localisation on torso or face
+• localization on torso or face

-• yellow or light- to dark-brown-coloured lesions
+• yellow or light- to dark-brown-colored lesions

 • slightly raised, flat surface lesions